 As Free Grace people, most of us want to be strict Biblicists.
-We are not tied to, or try not to be tied to, the language or prior theologians.
+We are not tied to, or at least try not to be tied to, the language of prior theologians or theological traditions.
 We want to be Biblical through and through.
 And that often means rejecting commonly used terms.

 I was reminded of this in my reading of Robert J. Kerrey’s How Does God Draw People to Believe in Jesus?
 I’ve only begun to read it, but it looks promising.
 The book is about whether or not regeneration comes before or after faith.
 And if it comes after faith, as the author believes, how does God work in the nonbeliever’s life to draw him or her to faith?